December 4th 2018

 2. Get savvy with where the hidden sugars are

 This is where most people go wrong.
 There’s absolutely no point swerving the Haribo to eat paleo energy balls made of dates and honey.
 It may be natural, but it’s still a sugar and if your body doesn’t need it or can’t burn through it, it’s still going to end up on your bottom.

 Flip the label and save yourself any misconceptions.
 It’s one thing knowing that you’re scoffing a Kit Kat but it’s soul-destroying to think you’re on a path to leaning out and actually putting in effort, whilst eating ‘gluten-free, natural, you get the idea’ balls that contain just as much sugar.

 3. Drop the salt

-Now you need salt in your diet, so don’t cut it out all together – it can be dangerous – especially if you’re upping your fluids (which we will come on to next).
+You need salt in your diet, so don’t cut it out altogether – it can be dangerous – especially if you’re upping your fluids (which we will come on to next).
 Just keep an eye on it and perhaps use half than you normally would.
 Excess salt in your diet is going to force your body to store water – which whilst it isn’t fat, will make your limbs appear puffy and not what you want.
 Again, get savvy and check the label – watch out for soya sauce and miso and anything processed.

 4. Make sure you’re staying really hydrated